 Andy Goodall made his first T6 Harvard solo in April 2013

 Peter Kirkpatrick makes the conversion to the T6 Harvard

 Peter is a leading UK Neurosurgeon who has many hours flying the amazing Pitts Special in some very unusual attitudes!
-Before Peter takes to the skies in his very own Hurricane, he is getting comfortable in the “beefier” T6 Harvard.
-The T6 Harvard is, of course, excellent preparation for the WW2 fighters, such as the Hurricane Spitfire and the P51 Mustang.
+Before Peter took to the skies in his very own Hurricane, he is got himself comfortable in the “beefier” T6 Harvard.
+The T6 Harvard is, of course, excellent preparation for the fighter aircraft such as the Hurricane, Spitfire and the P51 Mustang.

 By giving us a donation, no matter how small or large, you can help us run this website and keep the glorious Harvard planes flying for years to come.Help us today